-We are incorporating AI technologies into some of our products and services, which may present operational and reputational risks.
+We are incorporating AI technologies into some of our products and services, which may present operational, legal, and reputational risks.

-We have incorporated and intend to continue to incorporate AI technologies, such as generative AI, into our products and services.
-For example, we have introduced a generative-driven ad creation service for our advertisers to help them create ads more easily, and we continue to use AI technologies to power our content recommendation engine and our content row on the Roku Home Screen.
+We have incorporated and intend to continue to incorporate AI technologies, such as machine learning and generative AI, into our operations, products, and services.
+For example, we use AI technologies to power our content recommendation engine and our content row on the Roku Home Screen to provide more personalized recommendations.
+We also use AI technologies to improve measurement and performance in Roku Ads Manager and drive internal operational productivity and efficiency.

 As with many innovations, AI presents risks and challenges that could adversely impact our business.
-AI technologies can create accuracy issues, unintended biases, and discriminatory outcomes, or may create content that appears correct but is inaccurate or flawed.
-If the recommendations, content, or analyses that AI applications produce are or are alleged to be deficient or inaccurate, we could be subjected to competitive harm, potential legal liability, and brand or reputational harm.
+AI technologies may create errors, inaccuracies, unintended biases, and discriminatory outcomes, or may create content that appears correct but is inaccurate or flawed.
+If the recommendations, content, or analyses that AI applications produce are or are alleged to be deficient or inaccurate, we could be subjected to competitive harm, legal liability, regulatory action, or reputational harm.
 The legal and regulatory landscape surrounding AI technologies is rapidly evolving and uncertain, including in the areas of intellectual property, cybersecurity, and privacy and data protection.
-For example, there is uncertainty around the validity and enforceability of intellectual property rights related to the use, development, and deployment of AI technologies.
-Compliance with new or changing laws, regulations or industry standards relating to AI may impose significant operational costs and may limit our ability to develop, deploy, or use AI technologies.
+For example, there is uncertainty around the validity and enforceability of intellectual property rights related to the use, development, and deployment of AI technologies in many jurisdictions.
+Compliance with new or changing laws, regulations or industry standards relating to AI may impose significant operational costs and may limit our ability to develop or deploy AI technologies in our products or services.
 See also "-If government regulations or laws relating to the internet, video, advertising, or other areas of our business change, we may need to alter the manner in which we conduct our business, or our business could be harmed."
-There can be no assurance that the measures we have taken to mitigate the potential risks related to generative AI will be sufficient.
+There can be no assurance that the measures we have taken to mitigate the potential risks related to AI technologies will be sufficient.
 Failure to appropriately respond to this evolving landscape may result in legal liability, regulatory action, or brand and reputational harm.